zachvalenta/jvns.ca/content/post/2018-03-28-open-source-sabbatical---awesome.markdown

 So I think it was a great idea to apply with no clear plan of how I'd handle it if they accepted me, because we figured it out and it was fine!

-### make flexible funding programs

-My current theory about open source fellowships like this is that it's very important to make them **flexible** -- I'd guess that many of the people who you'd want to fund to independently work on open source projects already have jobs (people gotta eat!).
-So offering funding that people can use at **a time that works for them** (between jobs! during a sabbatical) and **from where they live** I think is a great way to fund more impactful open source work!

 ### maybe take a sabbatical!